Request Info Enroll Now

 Academic Hours: 1

 LEA 2821 - Leadership & Organization Skills IV.
-An evaluation of leadership styles and skills, roles and functions of officers of student organizations.
+A study of leadership styles and skills, roles and functions of officers of student organizations.
 One hour lecture.
 One hour credit.

-LEA 2911 - Leadership & Communication Skills Development-Recruiting III
+LEA 2911 - Leadership & Communication Skills Development-Recruiting & Public Relations III

 Academic Hours: 1

-LEA 2911 - Leadership & Communication Skills Development-Recruiting III.
+LEA 2911 - Leadership & Communication Skills Development-Recruiting & Public Relations III.
 This course introduces the student to his/her responsibilities as a member of the recruiting/public relations team.
-II, III, and IV are a continuation of LEA 1911.
 One hour lecture.
 One hour credit.

-LEA 2921 - Leadership & Communication Skills Development-Recruiting IV
+LEA 2921 - Leadership & Communication Skills Development-Recruiting & Public Relations IV

 Academic Hours: 1

-LEA 2921 - Leadership & Communication Skills Development-Recruiting IV.
+LEA 2921 - Leadership & Communication Skills Development-Recruiting & Public Relations IV.
 This course introduces the student to his/her responsibilities as a member of the recruiting/public relations team.
-II, III, and IV are a continuation of LEA 1911.
 One hour lecture.
 One hour credit.

 LLS 1151 - College Life